Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/explore-projects.md

 ### External metadata ingestion

-Connect directly to your data warehouse with [external metadata ingestion](/docs/explore/external-metadata-ingestion), giving you visibility into tables, views, and other resources that aren't defined in dbt with dbt Catalog.
+Connect directly to your data warehouse with [external metadata ingestion](/docs/explore/external-metadata-ingestion), giving you visibility into tables, views, and other resources that aren't defined in dbt with <Constant name="explorer" />.

 ## Catalog overview <Lifecycle status="preview" />

 :::info [Global navigation](/docs/explore/explore-projects#search-resources) <Lifecycle status="starter, enterprise, enterprise+" />

-dbt Catalog enables you to widen your search by searching your dbt resources (models, seeds, snapshots, sources, exposures and more so) across your entire account.
+<Constant name="explorer" /> enables you to widen your search by searching your dbt resources (models, seeds, snapshots, sources, exposures and more so) across your entire account.
 This broadens the results returned and gives you greater insight into all the assets across your dbt projects.

 To enable global navigation: